Travel Mermaid

 The New Local’s Favourites

-Kai
+8. Kai

 Kai restaurant in Port Douglas

 My current menu faves are their grilled half chicken (enough to feed two with some chips on the side) and the tasty fish of the day with beans and capers.
-The Sailor tried their steak special recently too which was very succulent.
-Kai cook a lot of their food on the grill which gives it a gorgeous flavour and they usually have a couple of daily specials.
+The Sailor tried their steak special recently too, which was succulent.
+Kai cooks a lot of their food on the grill which gives it a gorgeous flavour and they usually have a couple of daily specials.
 Order your food at the bar, then there’s table service the rest of the way from their friendly staff.

 Kai restaurant in Port Douglas // Travel Mermaid